functional-dark-side/agnostos-wf/README.md

 #### Before running it:

+1. Clone the repository: `git clone https://github.com/functional-dark-side/agnostos-wf` and `cd agnostos-wf/`

-1. Run the installation script [installation_script.sh](util/installation_script.sh).
+2. Run the installation script [installation_script.sh](util/installation_script.sh) (`sh installation_script.sh`).

-2. Check the config files in the [config/](config) folder.
+3. Check the config files in the [config/](config) folder.
 Change the programs (binaries) and output paths to your designated folders.

-3. Check that you have the required external DBs listed in the [config.yaml](config/config.yaml) file (in the "databases/" folder).
-In case you miss some of them, you can find the instructions for the dowload in [download_DBs.sh](util/download_DBs.sh)
+4. Check that you have the required external DBs listed in the [config.yaml](config/config.yaml) file (in the "databases/" folder).
+In case you miss some of them, you can find the instructions for the dowload in [download_DBs.sh](util/download_DBs.sh).
+If you want to download all needed databases simply run `sh download_DBs.sh`.

 When everything is set...